kentcdodds/advanced-remix/exercise/07-pending-ui/README.md

 We've slowed down the customers' page load time.
 So navigating around the customers will be slow and frustrating.
 We already have a spinner component implemented for you.
 Your job is just to render it when the app is loading.
 Using `useTransition` you can render the spinner when the app is in a loading state (💰 or a not "idle" state).

-💯 As extra credit, you can use `spin-delay` to delay showing and hiding the spinner so you never get a flash of loading state.
+💯 As extra credit, you can use [`spin-delay`](https://npm.im/spin-delay) (already installed) to delay showing and hiding the spinner so you never get a flash of loading state.

 ## Files